LenardOng/Reading-List/MOOC_Reviews/In_Progress/Coursera_AppliedDataScience.md

     + Basic intro to python, from the perspective of a coder who knows a different language

 + Basic Data Processing with Pandas
+    + Creating data frames, filtering, dropping, mean, basic operations

 + Advanced Python Pandas
-    + Easy to understand with prior database knowledge
+    + Easy to understand with prior database knowledge (groups/joins)
+    + Learning syntax differences between SQL and the Pandas library

 + Statistical Analysis in Python and Project
+    + A little revision on statistical p-testing and confidence intervals
+    + Brief discussion on probability distributions

+## Applied Machine Learning in Python

++ Focuses on the use of the 'scikit-learn' library in Python

+### Total of 4 weeks

++ Fundamentals of Machine Learning - Intro to SciKit Learn
+    + Quick introduction to different KNN and tools available for machine learning in python

++ Supervised Machine Learning
+    + Linear regression comparison with KNN
-    +
+    + Regularisation
+    + SVMs - basic intuitive introduction